 Your ceremony is as unique as you are.
 And I'm open to anything.
 Bagpipes to lederhosen.

-You can opt for the traditional aisle and arch approach and recreate your wedding.
+You can use the traditional aisle and arch approach to recreate your wedding.

-Or take a minimalist approach and throw off your shoes and head to the beach with a photographer to capture the memories.
+Or, take a minimalist approach, throw off your shoes, and head to the beach with a photographer to capture the memories.

 You can hire a boat with catering and have a vow renewal ceremony on the water, with luxe catering and music.

-Some couples have a cocktail party, then gather when the vibe feels right and renew their vows.
+Some couples have a cocktail party, gather when the vibe feels right, and renew their vows.

 I guess what I'm trying to say here is - everything is up to you.

-Handy tip: If you're renewing your vows without guests, ask your friends and family to send a good wish to my email.
+Handy tip: If you renew your vows without guests, ask your friends and family to send a good wish to my email.
 I can include them in the ceremony to give it a touch of home.
-Always brings a smile and a tear.
+It always brings a smile and a tear.

 How to write wedding renewal vows

-You can get creative with your renewal vows or you can exchange the vows you took at your wedding.
-Either way, there's none of the pressure you felt the first time around.
+You can get creative with your renewal vows or exchange the vows you took at your wedding.
+Either way, there's none of the pressure you felt the first time.
 They can be funny, joyful, or as romantic as you like.
-As long as their personal and from your heart, it's all that matters.
+As long as they are personal and from your heart.

 If it's all too much, I'd love to help you write them.